molecula/documentation/sql-preview/data-types/_posts/2022-11-16-data-types-home.md

 ---
-title: Cloud table data types and constraints
+title: Data types and constraints
 ---

 Data types and constraints are used to define table columns when creating tables via SQL.